AndriiChornii/checklist/README.md

 ![Screenshot 1](https://github.com/AndriiChornii/checklist/blob/main/assets/Checklist_e2e.png)

 ## Additional info:
-Also, I like to use non-atomic checklists or test cases (it means, that these artifacts can have a few expected expected result)
+Also, I like to use non-atomic checklists or test cases (it means, that these artifacts can have a few expected result)

 For example:

+Checklist summary
-1. Step 1 |
+Step 1 |
-1. Step 2 |
+Step 2 |
-1. Step 3 | [Expected result]
+Step 3 | [Expected result]
-1. Step 4 | [Expected result]
+Step 4 | [Expected result]
-1. Step 5 | [Expected result]
+Step 5 | [Expected result]
+Attachments
 It helps me to better understand the sense of the check, and go faster through the test scope